Skip to main content

 Obligatory Occupational Pension (OTP)

-• Mandatory for companies with at least two employees or one employee without ownership interest working full-time.
+• Mandatory for companies that meet the statutory threshold, including companies with at least two employees meeting the working time and earnings conditions, or one employee without ownership interest working full-time.

-• OTP must be established within six months of the obligation arising.
+• OTP must be established once the obligation arises.

-• Additional pension contributions can be agreed upon.
+• Minimum employer contributions are required under the occupational pension rules, and additional pension contributions can be agreed upon.

 AFP (Alderspensjon fra Folketrygden)